chromium/ballista/handler/README.md

-# Web Actions sample handler
+# Ballista sample handler

 **Author:** Matt Giuca <<mgiuca@chromium.org>>

-This is a simple web-based text editor that registers as a Web Actions handler for text files.
+This is a simple web-based text editor that registers as a Ballista handler for text files.
 It is designed to be used in conjunction with the app in the `requester` directory.

 The app requires a web browser with support for [Service